sandajian/moffix6/autoconf/README.md

 ##Modified
 <pre>
+- 'Requires: emacs-filesystem' -> 'Requires: emacs-common'
-- Remove `Requires: emacs-filesystem' and `BuildRequires: perl-macros'
+- 'BuildRequires: perl-macros' -> 'BuildRequires: perl-devel'
 - Added a patch for libtool test (501), when using libtool >= 2.4.3
 </pre>